 I’ve always wanted to read it and I finally did.
 My sister bought it for herself and I borrowed (perks of having an older sibling.)
 It took me a while but yesterday as I was waiting for a meeting to start I finished it.

-It’s such an interesting read and it advice’s girls on money, womanhood, relationships, love and embracing one’s self.
+It’s such an interesting read and it advice’s girls and daughters on money, womanhood, relationships, love and embracing one’s self.
 Let’s dig in:

 - The greatest victory, my child, isn’t in learning to love the skin you are in.
 It is in owning it.